IATA's Asia Pacific regional office is based in Singapore and serves as the central point of contact for

 IATA's member airlines in the region.
 The regional office also maintains close ties with governments, airports, air navigation service providers and regional industry organizations.

-Asia Pacific Digest - Quarter 1, 2016
+Asia Pacific Digest - Quarter 1, 2017

 Welcome to the IATA Asia Pacific Quarterly Digest, where we bring you updates on the major developments in IATA activities in the Asia Pacific region every quarter.
 Check out the headlines of our current edition and click to read more.